afunnydev/tinysociety/content/articles/2018-12-21-tiny-house-financing-in-the-us.md

 ### Citizens Bank

 A well-established bank that can help you secure a personal loan for your dream tiny house.
-With customizable repayment options and no additional fees, this [Financial CRM](https://www.techimply.com/software/financial-crm-software-india)-backed loan service is able to tailor a financial plan to suit your needs.
+With customizable repayment options and no additional fees, this [Financial CRM](https://www.techimply.com/software/financial-crm-software-india)-([customer relationship management software](https://instantly.ai/blog/crm-software-examples/)) backed loan service is able to tailor a financial plan to suit your needs.

 **To Qualify:** approved credit score of 680 or better